-The term <em>knobkerrie</em> refers to a characteristic spherical knob of wood or head atop a cylindrical shaft.
+The term knobkerrie refers to a characteristic spherical knob of wood or head atop a cylindrical shaft.

-The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
-Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
+The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.